LifeOf-py/Marketing-Analytics/README.md

 - songsListened / integer / total number of tracks this user listened (or reported as listened)

-- lovedTracks / integer / total number of dierent songs that the user \liked"
+- lovedTracks / integer / total number of diferent songs that the user \liked"

 - posts / integer / number of forum or discussion board posts made by the user